Sanctioned Tournament Application

 Purposes of Sanctioning

-• To share responsibilities between PCO and provinces/territories, where PCO sets the criteria/requirements, and the provinces/territories assist in the execution and monitoring.
+• To share responsibilities between Pickleball Canada and provinces/territories, where Pickleball Canada sets the criteria/requirements, and the provinces/territories assist in the execution and monitoring.
 This includes recruiting an Affiliated Club to work with an independent tournament director, where possible.

 • Posting the Tournament on the Sanctioned Tournament Calendar on the Pickleball Canada website